humdrum-tools/humdrum-documentation/guide/ch07/index.md

 way as other Humdrum data.
 For example, we can use **grep** to search MIDI data, etc.

-MIDI is a type of \"tablature\" notation.
+MIDI is a type of "tablature" notation.
 It describes a set of performance actions rather than specifying either the sounded result or the analytic notation.
-MIDI represents note-related events for various
-\"channels.\" MIDI events include note-on, note-off, key-velocity, after-touch, control codes, and system-exclusive codes.
+MIDI represents note-related events for various "channels."
+MIDI events include note-on, note-off, key-velocity, after-touch, control codes, and system-exclusive codes.
 The original commercial MIDI standard is unable to represent many other musically pertinent signifiers such as pitch spelling (e.g., F-sharp versus